Untersander/nftabler/README.md

 Small wrapper around [nft](https://netfilter.org/projects/nftables/) that watches a directory of nftables config files and applies them automatically when they change.

+WARNING: This tool can modify host firewall state and is very experimental.
+Use with caution and only in trusted environments.

 ## Features
 - Watches a directory for changes (create/modify/remove).
 - Applies changed files with `nft -f` (or an equivalent apply command).